Molten Cloud platform delivery guide

 1. AVOD/FAST rights not confirmed per territory.
 Roku Channel requires AVOD and FAST distribution rights for each territory in the feed.
 Distributors who submit titles without verifying per-territory AVOD rights face ingestion blocks and rights conflict notices from Roku.

 2. Feed URL instability.
-Roku's Direct Publisher crawls a hosted feed URL on a regular schedule.
+Roku and the approved aggregator crawl a hosted feed URL on a regular schedule.
 If the feed URL changes, goes offline, or returns errors between crawl cycles, content can be removed from the channel without warning.
 A stable, always-available feed URL is a production requirement, not an optional detail.

 3. Using incorrect genre values.
-Roku's Content Feed specification requires genre values from Roku's defined taxonomy.
+Roku's Content Feed specification (used by approved aggregators and SDK app developers) requires genre values from Roku's defined taxonomy.
 Submitting custom genre labels or values from other platform taxonomies (e.g., Tubi's genre list) causes feed validation failures.

 ComparisonManual Delivery vs. Molten Cloud